 NATO’s approach to space

 Space is a dynamic and rapidly evolving area, which is essential to the Alliance’s deterrence and defence.
 In 2019, Allies adopted NATO’s Space Policy and recognised space as a new operational domain, alongside air, land, sea and cyberspace.
-It will guide NATO’s approach to space and ensure the right support to the Alliance’s operations and missions in such areas as communications, navigation and intelligence.
+This policy guides NATO’s approach to space and ensure the right support to the Alliance’s operations and missions in such areas as communications, navigation and intelligence.
 Through the use of satellites, Allies and NATO can respond to crises with greater speed, effectiveness and precision.

 © SpaceX Starlink Mission

 - Space is increasingly important to the Alliance's and Allies' security and prosperity.
 Space capabilities bring benefits in multiple areas - from weather monitoring, environment and agriculture, to transport, science, communications and banking.